Essilor Lenses: lenses for prescription glasses.

 - Correct Anatomical bend

-- This needs to have the appropriate turn into the side of the head behind the ears (to create friction NOT pressure) and the temple end should follow the contour of the mastoid area to allow it rest gently there distributing the weight evenly over these undulations.
+- This needs to have the appropriate turn into the side of the head behind the ears (to create friction, NOT pressure), and the temple end should follow the contour of the mastoid area to allow it to rest gently there, distributing the weight evenly over these undulations.

 Computer Numerical Control (CNC) technology in the manufacturing process has been the key to producing highly accurate lens designs, known as digital or freeform surfaced progressive lenses.